deepscenario/OrthoLoC/README.md

 ### :framed_picture: Visualization of Samples in the Dataset

-To create a visualization of all samples in a dataset directory:
+To create a visualization of some samples in a dataset directory:

 ```
 visualize-dataset \
-    --dirpath assets/samples/ --output_path --show
+    --dataset_dir assets/samples/ --n_scenes 5 --show
 ```

 <a name="License"></a>